History of natural language processing: Logical period

+Statistical period

 Up to the 1980s, most NLP systems were based on complex sets of hand-written rules.
 Starting in the late 1980s, however, there was a revolution in NLP with the introduction of machine learning algorithms for language processing.
-This was due both to the steady increase in computational power resulting from Moore's Law and the gradual lessening of the dominance of Chomskyan theories of linguistics (e.g. transformational grammar), whose theoretical underpinnings discouraged the sort of corpus linguistics that underlies the machine-learning approach to language processing.
+This was due both to the steady increase in computational power resulting from Moore's law and the gradual lessening of the dominance of Chomskyan theories of linguistics (e.g. transformational grammar), whose theoretical underpinnings discouraged the sort of corpus linguistics that underlies the machine-learning approach to language processing.
 Some of the earliest-used machine learning algorithms, such as decision trees, produced systems of hard if-then rules similar to existing hand-written rules.
 Increasingly, however, research has focused on statistical models, which make soft, probabilistic decisions based on attaching real-valued weights to the features making up the input data.
 The cache language models upon which many speech recognition systems now rely are examples of such statistical models.
 Such models are generally more robust when given unfamiliar input, especially input that contains errors (as is very common for real-world data), and produce more reliable results when integrated into a larger system comprising multiple subtasks.

+Datasets

-Many of the notable early successes occurred in the field of machine translation, due especially to work at IBM Research, where successively more complicated statistical models were developed.
-These systems were able to take advantage of existing multilingual textual corpora that had been produced by the Parliament of Canada and the European Union as a result of laws calling for the translation of all governmental proceedings into all official languages of the corresponding systems of government.
-However, most other systems depended on corpora specifically developed for the tasks implemented by these systems, which was (and often continues to be) a major limitation in the success of these systems.
-As a result, a great deal of research has gone into methods of more effectively learning from limited amounts of data.
+The emergence of statistical approaches was aided by both increase in computing power and the availability of large datasets.
+At that time, large multilingual corpora were starting to emerge.
+Notably, some were produced by the Parliament of Canada and the European Union as a result of laws calling for the translation of all governmental proceedings into all official languages of the corresponding systems of government.

-Recent research has increasingly focused on unsupervised and semi-supervised learning algorithms.
-Such algorithms are able to learn from data that has not been hand-annotated with the desired answers, or using a combination of annotated and non-annotated data.
+Many of the notable early successes occurred in the field of machine translation.
+In 1993, the IBM alignment models were used for statistical machine translation.
+Compared to previous machine translation systems, which were symbolic systems manually coded by computational linguists, these systems were statistical, which allowed them to automatically learn from large textual corpora.
+Though these systems do not work well in situations where only small corpora is available, so data-efficient methods continue to be an area of research and development.

+In 2001, a one-billion-word large text corpus, scraped from the Internet, referred to as "very very large" at the time, was used for word disambiguation.

+To take advantage of large, unlabelled datasets, algorithms were developed for unsupervised and self-supervised learning.
 Generally, this task is much more difficult than supervised learning, and typically produces less accurate results for a given amount of input data.
 However, there is an enormous amount of non-annotated data available (including, among other things, the entire content of the World Wide Web), which can often make up for the inferior results.